bibicadotnet/lazydns/docs/README.md

 - [PLUGIN_DOWNLOADER](PLUGIN_DOWNLOADER.md) — How the plugin downloader works and how to use it.
 - [UPSTREAM_FEATURES](UPSTREAM_FEATURES.md) — List of upstream (`mosdns`) features and differences.
 - [BREAKING_CHANGE_REQUESTCONTEXT](BREAKING_CHANGE_REQUESTCONTEXT.md) — Migration notes for RequestContext breaking changes.

-If you publish docs elsewhere, keep this repository as the canonical source and update the hosted site from these files.